bluekamandy/Creative-Coding-Course-with-SwiftProcessing/7_Final_Project/2_FINAL_PROJECT.md

 Sustainability/Environmentalism.
 Social Justice.
 Human Culture.
 Animal Welfare.
 Physical/Mental Health.
 Neurodiversity (dyslexia, autism spectrum, ADHD, etc.).
 Safety/Security.
 Privacy.
 Surveillance.
 Spirituality.
 Indigenous Peoples.
 Human Trafficking.
 Human Sexuality.
 Transgender Identity.
 Immigration.
 Politics.
 History.
 Philosophy.
 War and Conflict.

+There is a [list of global issues available on Wikipedia](https://en.wikipedia.org/wiki/List_of_global_issues) as well that may be a good starting point.

 NOTE: These are **not the only possible categories**.
 If you have other ideas, just contact me to talk about it first.

 ## Research